|

 Gerald H. "Jerry" Smith, CG

-Gerald H. 'Jerry' Smith, CGGerald H. “Jerry” Smith, CG, is a full-time professional Certified Genealogist specializing in Pennsylvania research.
+Gerald H. “Jerry” Smith, CG, is a full-time professional Certified Genealogist specializing in Pennsylvania research.
 He has been a course coordinator for IGHR (Land Platting) and a faculty member for other courses at IGHR, SLIG, and the Historical Society of Pennsylvania’s Researching Family in Pennsylvania.
 He is the author of a number of books and journal articles.
 He researches extensively on projects requiring in-depth knowledge of proprietor and commonwealth land records, mapping, and land placement.
 Regular research venues include the Pennsylvania Archives, State Library of Pennsylvania, Pennsylvania State Law Library, Historical Society of Pennsylvania, military repositories (including David Library of the American Revolution and US Army Military History Institute), National Archives, religious & denominational repositories, county courthouses, and county and local historical and genealogical societies.
 Southern Pennsylvania border county research includes frequent on-site research at repositories in Annapolis, Baltimore, Maryland counties, West Virginia, and Virginia.

-Karen Stanbary, LCSW, AM, CG
+Karen Stanbary, LCSW, AM, CG, CGG

-Karen StanbaryKaren Stanbary, LCSW, AM, CG, BCG Trustee, is an author and national lecturer focusing on topics related to using genetic evidence correlated with documentary evidence to solve genealogical brick walls.
+Karen Stanbary, LCSW, AM, CG, CGG, BCG Trustee, is an author and national lecturer focusing on topics related to using genetic evidence correlated with documentary evidence to solve genealogical brick walls.
 A Chicago local, she holds a Master’s Degree in Clinical Social Work from the University of Chicago and has completed advanced graduate study in Social Anthropology at the Colegio de Michoacán, Mexico.
 Her genealogical practice specializes in Midwestern U.S., Chicago, and Mexican research as well as complex problem-solving, unknown parentage, and DNA analysis.
-She is a coordinator and faculty member at IGHR and SLIG.
-She is a faculty member at GRIP.
-She received the NGSQ Award for Excellence for her complex evidence case study incorporating traditional documentary research and autosomal DNA analysis in the June 2016 issue of the National Genealogical Society Quarterly.
-Most recently, she published “Drowning in DNA?
+She is a coordinator and faculty member at IGHR, and SLIG.
+She received the NGSQ Award for Excellence for two complex evidence case studies incorporating traditional documentary research and autosomal DNA analysis in the June 2016 and June 2023 issues of the National Genealogical Society Quarterly.
+She published “Drowning in DNA?
 The Genealogical Proof Standard Tosses a Lifeline” in Debbie Parker Wayne’s book Advanced Genetic Genealogy: Techniques and Case Studies.
-She holds the credential Certified Genealogist from the Board for Certification of Genealogists where she serves as a Trustee and is chair of the standing DNA Committee.
+She holds the credentials Certified Genealogist and Certified Genetic Genealogist from the Board for Certification of Genealogists where she serves as a Trustee and is chair of the DNA Committee.

 Lisa Stokes, AG

-Lisa Stokes, AGLisa Stokes, AG, is a professional genealogist accredited in the Mid-South region of the United States.
+Lisa Stokes, AG, is a professional genealogist accredited in the Mid-South region of the United States.
 She serves as a Commissioner for the International Commission for the Accreditation of Professional Genealogists (ICAPGen) and leads the Education Committee.
 In this capacity, she runs the ICAPGen Study Groups, mentoring aspiring genealogists as they learn about accreditation.
 Lisa has a Bachelor of Science in Education from Brigham Young University (BYU) and loves to teach, lecture, and coach others in overcoming research challenges.

 Lisa co-coordinated “Becoming an Accredited Genealogist” in 2022 and 2023 and presented at RootsTech, SLIG Day at the Family History Library, and the BYU Conference on Family History and Genealogy.
 She also teaches an online citation course to help genealogists simplify citation writing.